ESAT module 27 questions / 40 min / no calculator

 MM1.3

-This topic covers quadratic functions, expressed as y = ax^2 + bx + c.
-Mastering the links between their algebraic forms and graphical properties (parabolas) is essential for solving equations and inequalities efficiently without a calculator.
+Quadratic functions take the form y = ax^2 + bx + c, and mastering the links between their algebraic forms and graphical properties (parabolas) is essential for solving equations and inequalities efficiently without a calculator.

 Revise this topic ›